siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/base.rst

 * **pseudo_family**, class :py:class:`Str <aiida.orm.Str>`, *Optional*

-  String representing the name of the pseudopotential family (that can be uploaded via the `verdi data psf` or `verdi data psml` CLI interface) to be used.
+  String representing the name of a pseudopotential family stored in the database.
+  Pseudofamilies can be uploaded in the database via the `verdi data psf uploadfamily` or `verdi data psml uploadfamily` CLI interface.

 .. |br| raw:: html